 - lifting any heavy weights

-- repetitive pushing or pulling arm movements like raking, digging, vacuuming, grass cutting, snow shoveling
+- repetitive pushing or pulling arm movements if you’ve had a stent implanted via wrist (radial) access like heavy lifting, raking, digging, vacuuming, grass cutting, snow shoveling

 Many heart attack survivors find, to their surprise, that after a cardiac event, life priorities may shift: